Ultraviolet germicidal irradiation: Method of operation

 This process is similar to, but stronger than, the effect of longer wavelengths (UV-B) producing sunburn in humans.
 Microorganisms have less protection against UV and cannot survive prolonged exposure to it.

 A UVGI system is designed to expose environments such as water tanks, rooms and forced air systems to germicidal UV.
 Exposure comes from germicidal lamps that emit germicidal UV at the correct wavelength, thus irradiating the environment.
 The forced flow of air or water through this environment ensures exposure of that air or water.

 Effectiveness

-The effectiveness of germicidal UV depends on the duration a microorganism is exposed to UV, the intensity and wavelength of the UV radiation, the presence of particles that can protect the microorganisms from UV, and a microorganism's ability to withstand UV during its exposure.

-In many systems, redundancy in exposing microorganisms to UV is achieved by circulating the air or water repeatedly.
-This ensures multiple passes so that the UV is effective against the highest number of microorganisms and will irradiate resistant microorganisms more than once to break them down.